 A: Most AFAS interest-free loans and grants are for short term or one-time emergencies such as food, rent, and utilities.
 We also help with car repair and emergency travel requirements.
 Each case, regardless of the request, is treated individually, and the Society will review all requests for assistance and try to help if the assistance falls within the general thrust of the AFAS charter.

 A: The Society is always examining ways to be more responsive to the Air Force community.
-The Society has committed resources through its Respite Care Program to help Air Force active duty personnel who have "special-needs" family members.
-These families face daily challenges, both personal and financial, which may result in their being unable to cope with the stresses of everyday life.
-Under the Respite Care Program, Base Family Advocacy personnel identify situations where financial assistance for child/adult care would be beneficial.
-Your Base Family Advocacy Officer can provide additional information.
-In addition, many bases now offer the "Give Parents a Break" program which enables base officials to offer periodic child care at specified evening and weekend times.
+Programs such as "Give Parents a Break" enable base officials to offer periodic child care at specified evening and weekend times.
 This is particularly helpful when a spouse is deployed or other personal emergencies occur.
-Other programs, such as Bundles for Babies, Car Care Because We Care, Child Care for PCS, and the Phone Home program are currently available at many bases.
+Other programs, such as Bundles for Babies, Car Care Because We Care, Child Care for PCS, the Phone Home program Youth Employment Skills (YES) are currently available at many bases.

 A: The numbers speak for themselves!
 89% of emergency assistance dollars went to active duty members and their families in grades E-6 and below.
-The remainder went to other active duty, retirees, widows, and ANG/Reserve members.
+The remaining support went to other active duty, retirees, widows, and ANG/Reserve members.

 A: The Society currently offers the General Henry "Hap" Arnold Education Grant Program which helps offset some expenses of higher education by providing $2,000 grants to dependent children and spouses.
 These grants may be used toward payment of tuition, books and fees, or other direct education expenses.
-The program is competitive in nature and students must apply every year to demonstrate financial need to be eligible.
+The program is based upon financial need and students must apply every year to demonstrate financial need to be eligible.

 HEADQUARTERS AIR FORCE AID SOCIETY 241 18th Street S., Suite 202Arlington, VA 22202P: 1-703-972-2650 | F: firstname.lastname@example.org